jfpatrick/accsoft-gui-pyqt-widgets/docs/use.rst

 `library search paths known to Qt <https://doc.qt.io/qt-5/qcoreapplication.html#libraryPaths>`__).
 To list loaded plugins, use menu "Help"→"About Plugins" in Qt Designer and see items listed under "libpyqt5.so" category.

+.. note:: If certain widgets from the library lack dependencies, they will not be loaded into Qt Designer without any
+          error.
+This is a valid use-case for library installations that require only a subset of available widgets.

 With Designer templates installed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^